geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 ----------------------

 Configuration override files allow nearly complete access to all the configuration allowing nearly any configuration parameter to be overridden for a particular deployment target.
-The concept behind configuration overrides is to have the basic configuration set in the geonetwork webapplication, the application is deployed and a particular set of override files are used for the deployment target.
+The concept behind configuration overrides is to have the basic configuration set in the GeoNetwork webapplication, the application is deployed and a particular set of override files are used for the deployment target.
 The override files only have the settings that need to be different for the deployment target, alleviating the need to deploy and edit the configuration files or have a different web application per deployment target.

-Configuration override files are also useful for forked Geonetwork applications that regularly merge the changes from the true Geonetwork code base.
+Configuration override files are also useful for forked GeoNetwork applications that regularly merge the changes from the true GeoNetwork code base.

 A common scenario is to have test and production instances with different configurations.
 In both configurations 90% of the configuration is the same but certain parts need to be updated.